lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/3_Lesson_3/_index.md

 | `keyIsPressed`   | boolean - contains "true" if any key pressed, "false" if not |

-Boolean variables can only contain one of two values, true or false.
 ---

 ## Global Scope vs. Local Scope